- What is an accidental landlord?

 Every year, thousands of people in the UK become accidental landlords, pushed into renting out a property for the first time.

 It can be a daunting experience for those who never planned to become a landlord, with a raft of rules and regulations to negotiate, not to mention tax implications, dealing with tenants, and making sure you have the right insurance cover.

 In this article we look at the responsibilities, and risks, that come with being an accidental landlord.

 A surprisingly large number of landlords do not become landlords by choice.
 Estimates vary on just how many accidental landlords there are in the UK, from 10% to 30% of all properties.
 The term accidental landlord suggests that you have found yourself in the situation of possessing a home that you may rent out, but not because you set out to become a landlord, but rather because of unforeseen circumstances.

-- economic circumstances, such as being unable to pay the mortgage.
+- Economic circumstances, such as being unable to pay the mortgage.

 If you are currently living in your property, or have recently moved out, you’re likely to have a standard home insurance policy covering your building and contents.